-- Limit alcohol intake while taking isoniazid and rifampicin.
-Alcohol may increase the risk of liver problems. - You will need regular blood tests while taking isoniazid and rifampicin to check if it is causing problems with your liver. - Some contraceptives may not work as well while you are taking isoniazid and rifampicin, and for 4 weeks after stopping.
-Discuss with your doctor or pharmacist. - Your doctor will prescribe pyridoxine (vitamin B6) to help prevent side effects of isoniazid.
+- Limit alcohol intake while taking rifampicin.
+Alcohol may increase the risk of liver problems. - You will need regular blood tests while taking rifampicin to check if it is causing problems with your liver. - Some contraceptives may not work as well while you are taking rifampicin, and for 4 weeks after stopping.
+Discuss with your doctor or pharmacist.